jrhoun/liferay-learn/docs/dxp/7.2.x/en/user-and-system-management/03-system-management/10-script-examples.md

     }
     ```

-    This sets each user's `agreedToTermsOfUse` attribute to `false`.
-It skips the default user as well as the default admin user that's currently signed in and running the script.
+    The script sets each User's `agreedToTermsOfUse` field to `false`.
+It skips the default User as well as the default admin User that's currently signed in and running the script.

 3. Click *Execute*.

 4. Verify the script updated the records by running the first script again.

-    All users (except the default user and your user) have been updated.
+All Users (except the default User and your User) are updated.
 You've enabled the new terms of use agreement for all users to accept.

-## Example 2: Embedding HTML Markup in Script Outputs
+## Example 2: Embedding HTML Markup in Script Output

-The output of the script console is rendered as HTML content.
-Thus, you can embed HTML markup in your output to change its look and feel.
+The Script Console renders output as HTML content.
+Thus, you can embed HTML markup in script output to change its look and feel.
 Here's an example:

 ```groovy
 import com.liferay.portal.kernel.service.*